M-D-Elliott/treebranches/README.md

 File functions:
 * Paste Here (in parent folder)

+Trash functiuons:
+* Empty
+* Restore (trashed folders/files)

 These functions are primarily controlled through a context-menu system activated by the right click.
 This context menu offers commands and sub-commands for the user to perform.
+The context menu morphs depending on the object selected, as well as the location of the object.

 For more advanced users the context menu can be bypassed using hotkeys.
 All the standards:
 * N - new folder (create in or create here)
 * F - new file